Second version, updated for the 2018 Review. See change notes.

 You may want to build a safety net, to give yourself enough slack to freely experiment.
 It may make sense to first do all the obvious things to get a job, have enough money, and social support.
 (That is, indeed, what I did)

-I'm not kidding when I say that building your decisionmaking from the ground up can leave you worse off in the short form.
+I'm not kidding when I say that building your decisionmaking from the ground up can leave you worse off in the short term.
 The valley of bad rationality be real, yo.
 See this post for some examples of things to watch out for.

 2. Self-reflection and self-modification is hard.